Space Education - Visits for schools and other learning groups

 - Year 9+: 1/15

-Preparing for your trip: Once you've made your booking we have a few suggestions to get ready for your visit.
+Preparing for your trip: Once you've made your booking please read our page about preparing for your visit.

 More information and bookings: Please contact us.

 "Totally recommend this to all you teachers out there...
 Our kids love Spaceman Dave."

 - Kim Tautari-Scott, Teacher, Te Awamutu Primary School

 "The passion, enthusiasm, and knowledge that Dave had when speaking about the Solar System had students spellbound.
 They were full of questions and wanting more.
 He is an outstanding educator who instills a passion for learning."

 - Tracy Ellis, Teacher, Te Awamutu Intermediate

 We can cover various topics but in almost all cases we strongly recommend the "Introduction to Space" presentation.
 Even if you've already covered the topics in this presentation, we can go into more detail and expand.
 Only choose one of the other topics if you specifically want to learn only about that thing.

 |Introduction to Space||A basic introduction that starts by introducing the Solar System, galaxies and the Universe.
 We then finish with a quick look at spaceflight and what it's like to be an astronaut.||Year 3 - 13||

 |The Solar System||A more detailed tour of the solar system including the Sun, planets, moons, comets and asteroids.||Year 1 - 13||